AWegnerGitHub/awegnergithub.github.io-content/2024_02_19_install_mobile_security_framework.md

 ## Conclusion

-For my purpose, this 15 minute excersice not only answered the question I was seeking it also raised a few items that will need to be corrected before the next release.
-Introducing security practices with a tool like MobSF would be incredibly benefitial to a team tasked with building an Android application.
+For my purpose, this 15 minute exercise not only answered the question I was seeking it also raised a few items that will need to be corrected before the next release.
+Introducing security practices with a tool like MobSF would be incredibly beneficial to a team tasked with building an Android application.
 Further, adding in the dynamic analysis capabilities can provide more details on areas to improve.

-While I didn't need those to answer my question, I'd enourage someone looking to introduce this to a team, to look at the [capabilities of MobSF][8]
+While I didn't need those to answer my question, I'd encourage someone looking to introduce this to a team, to look at the [capabilities of MobSF][8]